asmaaalnadhari/stock_managment_with_riverpod/README.md

 4. SQLite Persistence: All data is stored in a local SQLite database for offline functionality.

-5. MVVM Architecture: The app is built using the MVVM pattern to ensure clean separation of concerns.
+5. MVVM with clean Architecture: The app is built using the MVVM pattern to ensure clean separation of concerns.

 6. Riverpod State Management: Efficient and reactive state management with Riverpod.